Tax Compliance and Planning · · 32 min read

 Special Allowance for Rental Real Estate: A Key Exception to Passive Loss Rules

 Did you know that the IRS offers a unique deduction for rental real estate activities?
 It’s true!
-If you qualify, you can subtract up to $25,000 in non-active expenses against your non-active income—provided your modified adjusted gross income (MAGI) is under $100,000.
-This is a fantastic perk for small landlords and real estate investors, as it helps offset losses that might otherwise be constrained by the passive activity loss limitation.
+If you qualify, you can subtract up to $25,000 in deductions against your non-active income—provided your modified adjusted gross income (MAGI) is under $100,000.
+This is a fantastic perk for small business owners and real estate investors, as it helps offset losses that might otherwise be constrained by the passive activity loss limitations.

 But here’s the catch: this deduction starts to phase out once your MAGI exceeds $100,000 and is completely gone at $150,000.
 For example, let’s say you’re a small landlord with $15,000 in rental expenses and $10,000 in rental income.
 You can use this deduction to significantly lower your taxable income—potentially reducing your tax bill by allowing you to deduct up to $25,000 against your ordinary income.

-Understanding the criteria for the passive activity loss limitation is really important, especially if you want to save on taxes.
+Understanding the special allowance is really important, especially if you want to save on taxes.
 It can make a big difference, particularly for those who are actively involved in their rental activities.
-Many tax consultants recommend keeping your documentation organized and seeking expert advice to make the most of these deductions.
-And don’t forget about Form 8582!
-It’s crucial for calculating and reporting non-active activity deficits, so having a handle on the passive activity loss limitation can really help you out.
+Many taxpayers recommend keeping your documentation organized and seeking expert advice to make the most of these deductions.
+And don’t forget about IRS Form 8582!
+It’s crucial for calculating and reporting non-active activity deficits, so having a handle on the reporting requirements can really help you out.

 Each slice of the pie shows how much deduction you can claim based on your income.
 Green means you get the full deduction, yellow means it starts to phase out, and red means no deduction.